 9) Polo Norte – Who even knew that Miami mini-chain Polo Norte known for their Ice Creams also had a great Frita?
 Well, now YOU do!

 8) Sergio’s – Go Mini-Fritas or go home.
 While I’m not too big of a fan of the bread, it’s what it’s on the inside that counts, at least my Mom told me that.

 7) Latin House Burger & Taco – The most non-traditional of Fritas on this list.
-First bite will have you thinking, what was that?
+The first bite will have you thinking, what was that?
 And before you know it, like Keyser Söze, it’s gone.

 6) Luis Galindo Latin American – Now this is a giant Frita.
 It already comes with Cheese, Ketchup and full of flavor.
 I’ll take two.

-5) Morro Castle (Little Havana) – This is my Sunday Frita.
+5) Morro Castle (NO LONGER OPEN) – This is my Sunday Frita.
 Whenever I’m craving a Frita on Sunday I hit up this place for a couple of Frita and Churros.
 It used to be drive-in so you gotta love the building, so old school.

 4) Morro Castle (Hialeah) – This is the site of where I had my first Frita.
 I have an emotional attachment to it plus the Frita is pretty f’in good too.

-2) Bread + Butter Counter – Chef Alberto Cabrera is the man taking Cuban Cuisine to a new level in Coral Gables.
-BUT, he knows that Fritas, the quintessential Cuban Street Food are where it’s at.
+2) Bread + Butter Counter (NO LONGER OPEN)- Chef Alberto Cabrera is the man taking Cuban Cuisine to a new level in Coral Gables.
+BUT, he knows that Fritas are where it’s at.
 There is always one variation of a Frita on the menu but if you see the McFruffin on there, get it!